cardanobay/cardano-node/README.md

 Because the node runs, by default, with an **unprivileged user**. \
 Another reason is the attack surface is reduced to the strict minimum, because the container contains nothing except the **cardano-node binary**. \
-One more reason, the **Dockerfile(s) and the building script are published** on the github repository and Docker Hub.
-So you can verifiy by yourself what is packaged inside the container.
+One more reason, the **Dockerfile(s) and the building script are published** on the github repository.
+So you can verify by yourself what is packaged inside the container.
 You should **always verify** what is packaged inside a container before using it.

 ## How can I download the container ?
 You can find the latest version of the cardano-node container on [the Cardanobay Docker Hub Repository](https://hub.docker.com/repository/docker/cardanobay/cardano-node "the Cardanobay Docker Hub Repository")